thegetty/quire-docs/content/documentation/for-developers.md

 Quire is in a limited beta and not yet released as open source software.
 For a free license to use Quire for your publication projects, and for additional access to support, [please sign up](https://docs.google.com/forms/d/e/1FAIpQLScKOJEq9ivhwizmdazjuhxBII-s-5SUsnerWmyF8VteeeRBhA/viewform)

-Quire is centered around the static-site generator [Hugo](https://github.com/gohugoio/hugo).
-It is written in JavaScript and requires [Node.js LTS](https://nodejs.org/en/) to run.
+Quire is centered around the static-site generator, [Hugo](https://github.com/gohugoio/hugo).
+Quire's command-line interface is written in JavaScript and requires [Node.js LTS](https://nodejs.org/en/) to run.

 ## Repositories